bitonic/YouTubePlayer/README.md

 API](http://code.google.com/apis/youtube/js_api_reference.html
 "YouTube JS API reference"), built on top of the Swiff class.

+The code is well commented and it should be easy to read.
+The class serves my needs as it is, but if you need a feature contact me!

 ## Demo
 I coded a simple [clone](http://mazzo.li/YouTubePlayer/demo.html "Demo") of the original demo.